EziOzoani/AI_For_Art/README.md

                            Given the input tensors (a, b), this function defines the mean squared error and outputs a scaler value.

-    - Create Content Loss Function: Creates the loss-function for the content-image.
+    -Create Content Loss Function: Creates the loss-function for the content-image.
                                     It is the Mean Squared Error of the feature activations in the given layers in the model, between the content-image and the mixed-image.
                                     A minimised content-loss means that the mixed-image has feature activations in the given layers that are very similar to the activations of the content-image.